meashiri/ctf-writeups/gh-pages/content/posts/202307-cryptoctf/index.md

 #### Keymoted
 `Combining RSA and ECC in a cryptographic system does not necessarily guarantee security equivalent to that of the individual RSA or ECC systems.
 What about keymoted`

+#### Trex
+`The study of Diophantine equations over trex can be significantly more challenging than over the real numbers.`

 ### Resources
 * https://ericrowland.github.io/papers/Known_families_of_integer_solutions_of_x%5E3+y%5E3+z%5E3=n.pdf